 The question I asked myself was: How could I have been so silly?
 But a better question was, How could I have avoided the possibility of data loss altogether?
 And that’s what we’re doing to answer today.

 This simple-yet-effective lens buying guide helps you make the right decision every time.
 Found somewhere on the internet. #Humor

 Silica Gel absorbs moisture in the air around your camera equipment (such a material is called an adsorbent).
-This ensures that the area is not friendly for fungus to grow inside your camera lenses (article I wrote about keeping fungus at bay).
+This ensures that the area is not friendly for fungus to grow inside your camera lenses.
 But did you know that if you leave silica gel inside your camera bag for too long it can get saturated with moisture and actually start to give off some of that moisture later on?
 This could really mess up your equipment.
 I didn’t know this myself, until a few years ago.